richardkeep/nova-timenow/README.md

 The card will be automatically displayed on the dashboard.
 You can now select the timezone from the dropdown list of registered timezones to view the current time in that region,

-## Credits

-This card is highly inspired by Chris Ware's [Nova Clock Card](https://github.com/chris-ware/nova-clock-card) that does exact this, but with timezone selections and few tweaks.